top of page

 COSMIC CODA is about the in-between moments of scientific discovery - how it feels going to work each day on a machine that tests both the limits of our universe and our ability to comprehend this mind boggling goal.

 Much has changed in the world of astrophysics: more remarkably, much has not.
 Scientists turn out to be human beings after all!
-Music By ROOMFUL OF TEETH
+Featuring Music By ROOMFUL OF TEETH

 Girl & book.jpeg